Granitosaurus/shortcoder/README.md

 # Shortcoder

-Bi-directional parser for wordpress style shortcodes.
+Bi-directional parser for wordpress-style shortcodes.

 This tool is intended to be used with static site generators by providing a convenient way to insert complex HTML via short templates.